schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 (zero) address in a network or subnet cannot be used as an ordinary unicast node address.

-During that era, there was confusion in one popular IPv4 implementation, 4.2 BSD, which used the zero node address for broadcast, rather than the all-ones node address.
+Before those standard were finalized, one popular IPv4 implementation, 4.2 BSD used the zero node address for broadcast, rather than the all-ones node address.
 When these mismatched implementations tried to interoperate on an Ethernet, it was easy to produce "broadcast storms" that would consume all available network bandwidth until manually stopped.
 The offending implementation was upgraded in the subsequent 4.3 BSD release to meet the standards.
-The problem has not recurred for decades, but a remnant of the gaffe exists in the prohibition on using the zero node address in a network or subnet. [@!RFC1122] (section 3.2.2.7)
+The problem has not recurred for decades, but a remnant of the gaffe exists in the prohibition in [@!RFC1122] (section 3.2.2.7) on using the zero node address in a network or subnet.

 ## Multicast